 In many VDI environments, identical virtual desktops are dynamically allocated to different users by demand, which means a user no longer has a dedicated and permanent workstation, but rather receives a share of the datacenter’s resource fabric.

 Furthermore, since the workload of a VM depends on the users’ specific sessions, Administrators need to know which users are logged on to the VDI service, what applications they are using, who are the resource-intensive users and what are the top resource-consuming virtual desktops.
-A monitoring solution need to provide in-depth visibility to the users’ activity and be able to determine which process might be responsible for the increased workload of a VM.
+A monitoring solution needs to provide in-depth visibility to the users’ activity and be able to determine which process might be responsible for the increased workload of a VM.
 Accurate and readily-available monitoring results may prove invaluable when there is a need to expand system resources to accommodate the growing demand for resources.

-ControlUp’s grid view aggregate in one powerful table both physical and logical resources.
+ControlUp’s grid view aggregates in one powerful table both physical and logical resources.
 VDI administrators can easily oversee resource consumption, system stability and user experience in VDI sessions from ControlUp grid.
 Parallel task execution on multiple machines is especially useful in a VDI environment, in which a ratio of machines per user usually is 1:1, which means many maintenance tasks need to be performed repetitively on large quantities of computers.

-ControlUp’s Sessions View displays all established user’s sessions, regardless of the server or virtual desktop the user is currently connected to.
+ControlUp’s Sessions View displays all established users’ sessions, regardless of the server or virtual desktop the user is currently connected to.
 The same graphical display of resource consumption helps assess the performance impact of each session.
-You can easily focus and perform tasks on the selected sessions, as well as filter the grid to identify the session you are looking for (typically belonging to the user who is reporting an issue).
+You can easily focus on and perform tasks on the selected sessions, as well as filter the grid to identify the session you are looking for (typically belonging to the user who is reporting an issue).